cultureandempire/cultureandempire.github.io/README.md

 I find it remarkable how the march of Islamic terrorism seems directly linked to the price of a barrel of oil.

-The 21st century recycled the term "terrorism" into something quite new.
+The twenty-first century recycled the term "terrorism" into something quite new.
 Before 2000, "terrorists" were always groups of angry and violent fighters representing suppressed minorities fighting for a homeland or change of government.
 We had terrorism in Northern Ireland, the Basque region, Palestine, Sri Lanka, Kashmir, Algeria, Indonesia, and so on.
 They were always heroic figures, if you liked that kind of thing, though murderous, so you could support either side and still feel good about it.
 Viva Che!

 In September 1999, a series of explosions [hit apartment blocks in Moscow](https://en.wikipedia.org/wiki/Russian_apartment_bombings).
 Journalist [Alexander Litvinenko](https://en.wikipedia.org/wiki/Alexander_Litvinenko) was an officer of the Russian FSB secret service (ex-KGB) who first fell out of favor for accusing his superiors of assassinating the oligarch Boris Berezovsky.
 Litvinenko claimed the FSB carried out the Moscow bombings, which were the excuse for the second Chechen War.
 He was murdered in London by an unusual radioactive isotope.
 [Anna Politkovskaya](https://en.wikipedia.org/wiki/Anna_Politkovskaya), another Russian journalist who made the same claims, was murdered in Moscow in 2006.